LibreOffice/core/desktop/test/deployment/update/publisher/readme.txt

 Result:
 The Update Dialog should show the publisher name as provided in the repository.

-A release notes link is displayed with an URL to the release notes as provided in the pub10.oxt.
+A release notes link is displayed with a URL to the release notes as provided in the pub10.oxt.
 For example, when the locale of the office is en-US then this page will be
 displayed:
 For example,